-In 2012, our principal source of liquidity was cash provided by operations.
-Our cash, cash equivalents and marketable securities balance was \$56.9 million at December 31, 2012, a decrease of \$95.7 million as compared to the end of 2011.
-This decrease was primarily due to cash used for the acquisition of SpeechCycle, Spatial, and Newbay Software, Ltd. and its subsidiaries (collectively, "Newbay"), the settlement of contingent consideration obligations, the repurchase of our Common Stock, and the purchase of fixed assets, offset by cash generated from operations and the exercise of stock options.
+Our principal source of liquidity has been cash provided by operations.
+Our cash, cash equivalents and marketable securities balance was \$77.6 million at December 31, 2013, an increase of \$20.7 million as compared to the end of 2012.
+This increase was primarily due to cash generated from operations and the exercise of stock options offset by purchases of fixed assets and the acquisition of Strumsoft.
 We anticipate that our principal uses of cash in the future will be to fund the expansion of our business through both organic growth as well as possible acquisition activities and the expansion of our customer base internationally.
 Uses of cash will also include facility and technology expansion, capital expenditures, and working capital.